AmanAgarwal0702/ChatBot/README.md

-## Chatbot ( Artificial Intelligence Assignment )
+## Chatbot ( CS-F407 Artificial Intelligence Assignment )
+Submitted to Dr. Aneesh Chivukula

 >Group details

-Afroz Ahamad : 2015A7PS0119H
-Keval Morabia: 2015A7PS0143H
-Nikhil Joshi : 2015A7PS0179H
+Aman Agarwal   : 2020B4AA2328H
+Gauri Tewari   : 2020B4A32314H
+Kartik CHitoor : 2020B4A81617H

-Chat bot responding to five endpoints:
+Chatbot responding to endpoints:
 	- index => welcome
+ 	- eateries present in BITS Hyderabad
 	- / => atomic patters
 	- weather
 	- computers
-	- eateries
+ 	- Astrology
+and many more

-Weather data collected from forecast.io
+Weather data collected from Weatherbit.io

-Secret key is inside the code itself.
-> Remove secret key before making repo public

-Also added is a sample response from forecast.io inside `templates/*.weather` file.
-Use that to parse sensible data to be returned by the chat bot.
+The secret key was removed before making the repo public.
+A sample of fetching weather is present in the report on page number 17.
+To get real-time data, please add your secret (API) key from [rapidapi.com](https://rapidapi.com/weatherbit/api/weather)

 ### Requirements

-Run the following to run the chatbot.
+You can just run the following to run the chatbot.
 ```$ pip3 install -r requirements.txt```

 ### Running